meet-projects/Y1-Summer-Labs/05. Conditionals Lab/README.md

 4. Write a new set of conditional statements, using `num_donuts` and `max_donut_intake` (leave your code above unchanged).
     - Your code should tell Homer `"good job"` if he eats **less than half his maximum intake**
     - And `"get back on your diet"` when he **exceeds his maximum intake**.
+    - if it is **anything in between**, tell him `"OK, Cool"`.

 ### 2) GO HOME!, Unless...

-We will now use conditionals to see who get's to go home!
+We will now use conditionals to see who gets to go home!

 1. *Define* a new variable, `name`, that takes a person's name as an **input**.